 If you’re living with clinical depression, it may seem impossible to feel hopeful about the condition improving, especially because the symptoms of the condition — sadness, fatigue, loneliness, and a range of other complex emotions — impair the ability to see a positive future.
 However, help is available, and it is important to share your feelings and emotions with an expert, and with family and friends who understand and support you.

 The most important thing to do if you suspect that you are experiencing some of the symptoms of clinical depression is to consult a doctor for an accurate diagnosis.
 If you have clinical depression, your doctor will encourage you to explore treatment options, either in via psychotherapy or with antidepressant medication.
-Cognitive Behavioral Therapy is another option to explore in tandem with pharmaceutical interventions when treating clinical depression.
+Cognitive Behavioral Therapy is another option when treating clinical depression, in tandem with pharmaceutical interventions prescribed by an in-person or online psychiatrist.

 If you’re looking for help with your clinical depression, reach out to a licensed Talkspace therapist today.